afisher1/gridlab-d/docs/docs/0.0 GridLAB-D™/style-guide.md

 An example with both multi-letter subscripts and variable names with hyphens:

 $P_{vent} = floor\_area (0.1 - 0.01\imath)$ VA/sf, and $Q_{vent}=0.2402 \times 0.0735 (T_{out}-T_{air}) V_{air} \times ventilation\_rate$

+Note that there cannot be spaces between the $ and the equation, on either side, to display correctly.

 # References